-The literacy and written expression intervention at OneOnOne Children’s therapy uses a number of evidence based intervention methods.
-The MultiLit is a core component of our literacy intervention.
+The intervention at OneOnOne Children’s therapy uses evidence based intervention methods.
+The Sounds Write approach is the core component of our literacy intervention.
 The written expression programs uses intervention that reflects a child’s performance on a number of standardised tests.

-The literacy and written expression programs at OneOnOne Children’s therapy has helped many children to ‘get back on track’ and reach their full potential at school.
+The intervention programs at OneOnOne Children’s therapy have helped many children to ‘get back on track’ and reach their full potential at school.

 What is dyslexia?